Towards compressed baryonic matter densities: thermodynamics and transport coefficients: Results and discussion

 \section{Results and discussion}

 In this section, we present a quantitative analysis and comparison of thermodynamic and transport properties of hot and dense matter as described by various effective theories -- the NJL model, the chiral effective model, and the HRG model.
-A two-flavor analysis is presented, considering only $u,d$ quarks and their antiparticles.
 The temperature dependence of these properties is well documented in the context of RHIC and LHC experiments.
 We systematically extend this study to the baryon-rich, dense sector in the context of upcoming CBM and NICA experiments, where a finite baryon density is expected.

-Fig.~\ref{thermo_T} shows the temperature dependence of thermodynamic quantities at zero baryon density or chemical potential in the HRG, NJL, and chiral effective models along with the calculations for a massless two-flavor quark system often referred to as the Stefan-Boltzmann (SB) limit.
+Fig.~\ref{thermo_T} shows the temperature dependence of thermodynamic quantities at zero baryon density or chemical potential in the HRG, NJL, and chiral effective models along with the calculations for a massless three-flavor quark system often referred to as the Stefan-Boltzmann (SB) limit.
 For a massless system, in the limit $\mu_{B}\rightarrow 0$, the thermodynamic quantities can be expressed in terms of the Riemann zeta function $\zeta(s)$.
-For a two-flavor quark system, this turns out to be,
+For a three-flavor quark system, this turns out to be,